 How do I know what my gold is worth?

-Do you buy broken or damaged jewelry?
+Do you buy broken jewelry?

-Is the price based on the spot price?
+Is the price based on spot?

 Do I need an appointment?